 - Obtained a development consent, via Land and Environment Court proceedings, for a 182 residential apartment development on Sydney's Lower North Shore.

-- Secured approval, via Land and Environment Court proceedings, for a 177 lot subdivision in coastal location.
+- Secured approval, via Land and Environment Court proceedings, for a 177 lot subdivision in a coastal location.

 - Provided ongoing advice in relation to the development of two residential subdivisions for 4,500 and 5,500 dwellings in an environmentally sensitive coastal area.